 - Ensuring that all electrical appliances and wiring are properly insulated with no risk of electrical shock.

 - Educating staff about good workplace practices such as keeping dangerous items safely away after use, learning how to lift and carry heavy items correctly to prevent back and knee injuries, and knowing how to handle hot utensils.

-- Ensuring that there are no unnecessary objects lying around or ripped carpets that staff may trip over.
+- Ensuring that there are no unnecessary objects lying around or damaged flooring that staff might trip on.

 - Getting all spills cleaned up immediately to avoid slipping.

-These are just some of the protective measures and safeguards that employers are expected to observe in order to minimize risks in the workplace, whether it is in the cooking, serving or reception areas.
+These are just some of the protective measures and safeguards that employers are expected to observe in order to minimise risks in the workplace, whether it is in the cooking, serving, or reception areas.

-If the employer fails to observe the standard safety procedures and a worker gets injured as a result of that negligence, they may be entitled to file a catering injury claim.
+If the employer fails to observe the standard safety procedures and a worker is injured as a result of that negligence, they may be entitled to sue them for compensation.

 If you would like to claim against your employer because you’ve been injured in a catering accident at work, there are time limits that apply.
 In general, you’ll have 3-years from the date of the accident in which you were injured.